-Shockingly, 51% of Baby Boomers have less than $5,000 saved even though they are quickly approaching retirement age—or already there.
-And prospects for Gen X seems even more grim, with 62% having less than $5,000 in checking and savings combined.
+Shockingly, 51% of Baby Boomers have less than $5,000 saved even though they’ve reached or are quickly approaching retirement age.
+And prospects for Gen X seem even grimmer, with 62% having less than $5,000 in checking and savings combined.

-Without having savings to pay for unexpected costs, Americans are forced to rely on credit cards to handle these expenses.
-And many Americans are spread so thin they use credit cards for simple everyday expenses as well, like food and utilities.
+Without having savings to pay for unexpected costs, Americans are often forced to rely on credit cards to handle these expenses.
+And many Americans are already spread so thin that they use credit cards for simple everyday expenses, like food and utilities.

 Falling back on credit cards for everyday expenses may be fine in the short-term, especially if balances are paid in full each month.
-But long term, relying on credit cards without having any savings puts people in financial danger.
-If they experience a reduction in their income or another unexpected expense, they will no longer be able to pay bills in full and will be forced to enter a cycle of high-interest debt and fees they may not be able to get out of.
+But long term, relying on credit cards without having any savings could put people in financial danger.
+If they experience a reduction in their income or another unexpected expense, they might not be able to pay bills in full and could be be forced to enter a cycle of high-interest debt and fees they may not be able to get out of.

 - You can’t pay off your balance and are carrying credit card debt month to month